What is Laura Spelman Hall in New York City

 “Girls of gentleness and refinement do not care to be courted upon the open highway, nor in public parks,” Martin believed.

 That ideal lasted until 1920 when the YWCA took it over.
+That conversion came after John D. Rockefeller pitched in $400,000, after World War II, and had it renamed for his wife, Laura.

 Enter Laura Spelman Rockefeller